nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 Current neuroimaging software offer users an incredible opportunity to analyze their data in different ways, with different underlying assumptions.
-However, this also leads to a creation of a heteregenous collection of specialized applications without transparent interoperability or a uniform operating interface.
+However, this has resulted in a heterogeneous collection of specialized applications without transparent interoperability or a uniform operating interface.
 Nipype, a project under the umbrella of Nipy, is an open-source, community-developed project that aims to solve these issues by providing a uniform interface to existing neuroimaging software and by facilitating interaction between these packages within a single workflow.

-To achieve these aims, Nipype needs to provide an environment that encourages interactive exploration of different algorithms from different packages (e.g., SPM, FSL), eases development of workflows within and between packages, reduces the learning curve, while creating a collaborative platform for neuroimaging software
+To achieve these aims, Nipype provides a Python-based environment that encourages interactive exploration of different algorithms from different packages (e.g., SPM, FSL), eases development of workflows within and between packages, reduces the learning curve, while creating a collaborative platform for neuroimaging software